Kid Activities for Moms Who Hate Crafts

-I have to admit I hate craft time.
+I have to admit some days I hate craft time with kids.
 The chaos, the mess, and the fact that it takes twenty minutes to set up and twenty seconds for my child to get bored with it.
 Not to mention the cost of the supplies.
 So, for other moms like me, check out my list of fun and inexpensive kid activities for non-crafty moms.

 My kid-friendly activities have to meet some important criteria.